tgvoskuilen/dropletFoam/cases/README.md

 ## List of Template Cases

 There are several case templates currently in the case folder.
-As the solver has evolved, some interfaces have changes so they may not all work.
-Cases which have been tested to work with the current interface are listed below with a short description.
+Brief d descriptions of the current cases are included below.

-1. `burningDrop`
+#### `burningDrop`

 This is a 2D axisymmetric case with a liquid MMH drop hanging by surface tension force on a small cylinder.
 There is a hot mixture of N2/N2O flowing over it and it burns.
 The case does not use dynamic mesh adaptation, and does not require liquid reactions since the oxidizer is in the gas phase.

-2. `dropCaseGels`
+#### `dropCaseGels`

 This is a 3D case with two droplets of 2 mm diameter, one of MMH and one of RFNA, with liquid and gas reactions.
 The droplets are shear-thinning gels of Aerosil (intert species SI added).

-3. `dropCaseLiquids`
+#### `dropCaseLiquids`

 This is a 3D case with the same conditions as `dropCaseGels` except that the droplets are Newtonian liquids rather than gels.

-4. `impingingJets`
+#### `impingingJets`

 This is a 3D case focused on the impingement region of the impinging jets setup, with one MMH jet and one RFNA jet.

-5. `vialTest`
+#### `vialTest`

 This is a 2D planar case to mimic the drop test experiments, with a 2mm diameter drop of RFNA falling into a 1 mm deep pool of MMH.
 The domain is 1 cm wide and 2 cm tall, with the top open to atmosphere and the sides as adiabatic walls.